 October is a great month to vacation in Rome.
-The summer crowds are gone, and the weather just could not be better, with afternoon highs averaging in the mid-70s F and overnight lows in the mid-50s.
+The summer crowds have thinned out and the weather just could not be better, with afternoon highs averaging in the mid-70s F and overnight lows in the mid-50s.
 And it is a mostly sunny month.
 That means perfect weather for dining outside on a patio or sidewalk, walking the city, and making good use of a hotel room balcony.
-The arts, theater, opera, and museum calendars begin filling up during October, so check them out before you leave and get tickets if that's necessary.
+The arts, theater, opera, and museum calendars begin filling up during October, so check them out before you leave and order tickets if necessary.
 October also means interesting once-a-year festivals and events.
 Here's a list of the best ones.

 Feast of St. Francis of Assisi